amy-griffin/ica-ogc/README.md

 # Standards supporting cartographic best practices

-## 1. Technical Paper Objective
-A central goal for spatial data preparation is cartographic communication.
-Sound cartographic communication provides an understandable and successful presentation aligned with all conceivable purposes.

-## 2. Introduction
+## 1. Introduction

-## 3. Geospatial semantics, cartographic terminology, and applied ontology
+## 2. Geospatial semantics, cartographic terminology, and applied ontology
 ### Background
 The complexity and rapidity of data and changes to data in very large databases, sometimes called ‘Big Data,’ present challenges for effective processing with widely used software that rely primarily on human interpretation.
 Research has shown that graph-based models employing basic node-edge-node structures promote semi-automated interpretation of information systems as knowledge representation and reasoning through the application of machine-readable logic axioms.
 Formal map semantics federated as a graph are an applied ontology, a digital representation of a world-view.
 Efficient ontology schemas require a balance of informal linguistic annotation and formal logic properties relating object sets and their members.
 Cartographic representations involve visual vocabulary in addition to linguistic annotation for human interpretations, but like Big Data, have semantic processing challenges.
 A body of literature has examined map semantics as a type of ‘map language’ from an analogue perspective.
 Map semantics have also been analyzed using formal logic to identify and clarify consistencies and differences between cartography and linguistics.
 However, such individual studies have not been integrated to create principles of formal map semantics.
 ### Capabilities Vision